bruvellu/cephalic-furrow/3-text/furrow.md

 In contrast, *eve* mutants show neither apical constriction nor cell shortening and the epithelium remains flat until about ten minutes after gastrulation ({@fig:initiator}a,b).
 While initiator behavior is abnormal in *prd* mutants, the cellular basis for cephalic furrow formation---the early shortening of initiator cells---is only severely disrupted in *btd* and *eve*.
 Nevertheless, about 10--15 min after the onset of gastrulation in *btd* and *eve* mutants, we observe the formation of epithelial folds near the canonical position of the cephalic furrow ({@fig:ectopic-folding}b,c, {@fig:initiator}a).
+Our recordings show that the behavior of initiator cells is perturbed in the three mutants, but in different ways .

 <!--TODO: Create video for btd initiator cells {!@fig:vid-initiator-btd}-->
 <!--TODO: Create video for prd initiator cells {!@fig:vid-initiator-prd}-->